php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve any parameters provided in the request body.
      *
-     * If the request Content-Type is application/x-www-form-urlencoded and the
+     * If the request Content-Type is either application/x-www-form-urlencoded
-     * request method is POST, this method MUST return the contents of $_POST.
+     * or multipart/form-data, and the request method is POST, this method MUST
+     * return the contents of $_POST.
      *
      * Otherwise, this method may return any results of deserializing
      * the request body content; as parsing returns structured content, the